falkirks/bogobogo/README.md

 > Simple implementation of Bogobogosort

 **NOTE:** For obvious reasons, there isn't a clear document describing how Bogobogosort works.
-This implmentation includes both popular versions with the default being the slower one.
+This implementation includes both popular versions with the default being the slower one.

 #### Slow (default)